 Rooted Revival

 Kaylee and Lindy began their homesteading journey on a micro-homestead in Idaho on less than an acre.
-Now, they live on 2 acres in the Pacific Northwest, where they focus on creating a permaculture homestead.
+Now, they live on 2 acres in the Pacific Northwest, focusing on creating a permaculture homestead.

 Kaylee offers one-on-one coaching if you're in the area and also does garden designs.

-I personally love looking at homestead layouts, and you can find the layout for the 1 acre homestead here.
-The before and after photos of when they purchased the property versus when they left it are incredible!
+I love looking at homestead layouts; you can find the layout for the 1 acre homestead here.
+The before and after photos of when they purchased the property versus when they left it is incredible!

 Healing Harvest Homestead